mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    See also :func:`get_blocking` and :meth:`socket.socket.setblocking`.

-   .. availability:: Unix, Windows.
+   .. availability:: Unix.

-      The function is limited on WASI, see :ref:`wasm-availability` for more information.
+      The function is limited on Emscripten and WASI, see :ref:`wasm-availability` for more information.

-      On Windows, this function is limited to pipes.

    .. versionadded:: 3.5

-   .. versionchanged:: 3.12
-      Added support for pipes on Windows.

-.. function:: splice(src, dst, count, offset_src=None, offset_dst=None, flags=0)
+.. function:: splice(src, dst, count, offset_src=None, offset_dst=None)

    Transfer *count* bytes from file descriptor *src*, starting from offset *offset_src*, to file descriptor *dst*, starting from offset *offset_dst*.

-   The splicing behaviour can be modified by specifying a *flags* value.
-   Any of the following variables may used, combined using bitwise OR (the ``|`` operator):

-   * If :const:`SPLICE_F_MOVE` is specified,
-     the kernel is asked to move pages instead of copying, but pages may still be copied if the kernel cannot move the pages from the pipe.

-   * If :const:`SPLICE_F_NONBLOCK` is specified,
-     the kernel is asked to not block on I/O.
-     This makes the splice pipe operations nonblocking, but splice may nevertheless block because the spliced file descriptors may block.

-   * If :const:`SPLICE_F_MORE` is specified,
-     it hints to the kernel that more data will be coming in a subsequent splice.

    At least one of the file descriptors must refer to a pipe.
-If *offset_src* is ``None``, then *src* is read from the current position; respectively for *offset_dst*.
+If *offset_src* is None, then *src* is read from the current position; respectively for *offset_dst*.
 The offset associated to the file descriptor that refers to a pipe must be ``None``.
-The files pointed to by *src* and *dst* must reside in the same filesystem, otherwise an :exc:`OSError` is raised with :attr:`~OSError.errno` set to :const:`errno.EXDEV`.
+The files pointed by *src* and *dst* must reside in the same filesystem, otherwise an :exc:`OSError` is raised with :attr:`~OSError.errno` set to :const:`errno.EXDEV`.